Dodyspy/Privacy/privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact us at:reviewreply.ai@gmail.com
-[Your Contact Information]

 ## Children's Privacy
 Our service is not intended for use by children under 13.
 We do not knowingly collect information from children under 13.